 Montreal General Hospital

-At the MGH site, the Division maintains a very active outpatient service, including specialized Asthma and Lung Oncology units.
-The latter is run in conjunction with the Department of Oncology.
+At the MGH Site, the Division maintains a very active outpatient service, including specialized Asthma Lung Oncology units.
 The Division also provides consultation services to the in-patient wards and the emergency departments.
-Areas of specialization include immunological pulmonary diseases, trauma and pulmonary malignancies.
+Areas of specialization include immunological pulmonary diseases, sarcoidosis, trauma and pulmonary malignancies.
 The MGH Site also provides in-patient consultation support to the Montreal Neurological Institute.

 Montreal Children's Hospital